saulpw/visidata/www/about.md

 ## What is VisiData?

 VisiData is an open source multitool for data exploration and manipulation.
-It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle half a million rows with ease.
+It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.
-With enough memory it will happily chug through 5 million rows or more--all the while remaining totally responsive.

 ## Who wrote it?